Zatttch/ghostdance/README.md

 # ghostdance

-Ghost Dance theme for HubPress
+Ghost Dance theme for [HubPress](https://github.com/HubPress/hubpress.io) blogging engine.

 it also can be transformed in a Ghost theme with little or no efforts.